YtFlow/ytflow-book/src/plugins/ip-stack.md

 `ip-stack` is similar to `tun2socks`.
 It encapsulates Streams and Datagram Sessions from raw IP packets flow through the underlying TUN interface.

-> Currently the endpoint IPv4 address is a hardcoded value `192.168.3.1`.
-IPv6 packets are discarded.
+> Currently the endpoint IPv4 address is a hardcoded value `192.168.3.1` and the endpoint IPv6 address is a hardcoded value `fd00::2`.

+## Revision History

+- 2023-06-05: Update IPv6 address.